gbrian/grafana-timelion-datasource/README.md

 ## Setup

-Set the url for your ES server like: http://server:posrt/api/timelion
+Set the url for your ES server like: http://server:port/api/timelion (Same server where your Kibana instance is running)

 ## Features
 ### Query